l3a0/He/README.md

 # He

-Extract passages from screen clippings and post them.
+Extract passages from screen clippings and share them.